 Master of Arts

-Normally students complete 24 points in courses in mathematics and mathematics education including MSTM 4019 and selected courses in related disciplines.he remaining 8 points (3 courses) are reserved for electives chosen from professional areas such as psychology, philosophy, curriculum, etc. Programs for specialists in the teaching of elementary school mathematics should include MSTM 5010.
+Normally students complete 24 points in courses in mathematics and mathematics education including MSTM 4019 and and at least 12 points in mathematics.The remaining 8 points (3 courses) are reserved for electives chosen from professional areas such as psychology, philosophy, curriculum, etc. Programs for specialists in the teaching of elementary school mathematics should include MSTM 5010.
 Secondary school specialists should enroll in MSTM 5011, or for example, MSTM 5023, MSTM 5032, and MSTM 5037.

 Prospective community college teachers should select courses in at least three mathematical areas such as analysis, algebra, and computing, in preparation for study beyond the master’s level.
-Initial certification students should refer to the program brochure for information on additional requirements for state certification.
+Initial teacher certification students should refer to the program brochure for information on additional requirements for New York SState certification.
 All applicants for the M.A. degree must prepare a written project as a culminating integrative experience.